bgamari/ghc-wiki-import/richard-and-simon.md

   MkX :: Proxy a -> Proxy b -> (Refl :: a :~: b) -> X
 ```

-- Take a look at `tidyToIfaceType`: I don't think it needs to tidy the env.
 - Remove `quantifyTyVars` call from `simplifyInfer`.
 Instead call `skolemiseUnboundMetaTyVars` from `simplifyInfer` directly.
 - Stable topological sort may not be well specified.
 But we can always write a deterministic algorithm.
 Perhaps that should be in the manual.
 - Can remove `closeOverKinds` in most places.
 Otherwise, just gather the kinds of user-written tyvars (e.g. fundep RHS)